eddieblu/.github/profile/webServices/login/login.md

 1. Create a directory called `authTest` that we will work in.
 1. Save the above content to a file named `service.js`.
 This is our starting web service.
-1. Run `npm install express cookie-parser uuid bcrypt` to install all of the packages we are going to use.
+1. Run `npm install express cookie-parser uuid bcryptjs` to install all of the packages we are going to use.
 1. Run `node --watch service.js` or press `F5` in VS Code to start up the web service.
 1. You can now open a console window and use `curl` to try out one of the endpoints.